Deepali-Khalkar/AIE5-DeployPythonicRAG/README.md

 Upload a PDF file of the recent DeepSeek-R1 paper and ask the following questions:

-I have used the DeepSink pdf (https://github.com/Deepali-Khalkar/AIE5-DeployPythonicRAG/blob/main/DeepSeek_R1.pdf) to the application.
+I have used the DeepSink pdf (https://github.com/Deepali-Khalkar/AIE5-DeployPythonicRAG/blob/main/DeepSeek_R1.pdf) to upload to the application.

 1. What is RL and how does it help reasoning?